 Because of the high numbers applying, we’re sorry, we may not be able to notify unsuccessful applicants.

 The Judges reserve the right to go back to previous entries from past months (so if you don’t win in the original month you applied, there’s a chance you could be successful later in the year).

 The competition is open to any group which works with disadvantaged young people, not just schools.
 We’d like to hear from more non-school groups, but you do need to demonstrate disadvantage in your application.

 How to apply:

 Please send a short email to our director Kate Powling (firstname.lastname@example.org) explaining what you do to encourage a love of reading – small anecdotes about particular young readers can work well.

-We also need your school’s FSM and PP figure.
+We also need your school’s FSM and PP figure as a percentage and the number of pupils at school.
 (A low number isn’t necessarily a bad thing as we know those schools have less funding).
 Without this information, your application will be delayed.

 We don’t need: lots of educational information about progress – we know that’s important, but we’re more about the love of reading.

 For more information, please see http://siobhandowdtrust.com/teachers-and-librarians/ or Twitter: we’re @sdowdtrust